Divorce is humbling. It wrecks one’s sense of entitlement.

-Indeed, had I moved out at this early moment I would be doing the equivalent of conceding to her my entire case for custody, something I had no intention of doing.
+Indeed, had I moved out at this early moment I would be doing the equivalent of conceding to her my entire case for custody.
 If the man moves out of the house and leaves the child(ren) with the mother, that’s as good as declaring that the man thinks the wife’s a good enough mother.
 Any judge wanting to avoid making a hard decision merely has to remind the man that he left the kids with the wife, so the poor guy must live with his decision.
 Judges usually don’t want to complicate life for the kids by moving Mom and Dad back and forth because Dad is having second thoughts.

 Another gem I learned in the early rounds was that a diligent lawyer can delay almost any action by almost any divorce court for almost any length of time, most of the time.
 The wheels of justice can grind slowly, given a lawyer who knows how to keep a foot on the brakes.

 Don’t expect anything to happen quickly, I was told.
 Judges don’t really like to decide custody cases when both father and mother appear to be reasonable alternatives.
 Before custody cases get decided, judges have to go through piles of papers, wade through a million motions, endure mawkish trials, then make Solomon-like decisions.
 Judges dread the hassle.
 To avoid trials that bring out the worst in parents, and decisions that judges know are only partly right at best, judges use every trick in the book to get the parties to settle between themselves.
 At the slightest hint, judges will delay acting for another day, hoping the parents and the lawyers on their own negotiate their way through their messes.